ddj231/Handel/README.md

 Handel is a small procedural programming language for writting songs in browser.

-The Handel Interpreter interprets Handel code and plays compositions in browser, thanks to [Tone.js](https://tonejs.github.io/).
+The Handel Interpreter interprets Handel programs and plays compositions in browser, thanks to [Tone.js](https://tonejs.github.io/).